About Long Distance Relationships You got online, and to your surprise, you met someone very…

-Communication is key to a loving and successful relationship.
-If you and your significant other have issues to resolve then there is no time like the present to do something to rectify the situation.
+Effective communication is crucial to a loving and long-term successful relationship.
+If you and your significant other have problems to resolve, then you have to do something to rectify the situation before matters get worse.
 Here we examine some tips for how to foster better communication between the two of you.

 During an argument always fight fair.
 Focus on the issue at hand.
 Do not bring up past problems and do not name call.
 Both of these things will do nothing but hurt your partner’s feelings and cause more tension in your relationship.
 Always place the focus on collaboration, even when you are in the middle of a disagreement.